-- The applicable continuation period expires - The next monthly subscription charge isn't paid when due or within the 30-day COBRA grace period - When coverage is extended from 18 to 29 months due to disability (Please see Qualifying Events And Lengths Of Coverage in this section), COBRA coverage beyond 18 months ends if there's a final determination that a qualified member is no longer disabled under the Social Security Act.
+- The applicable continuation period expires - The next monthly subscription charge isn't paid when due or within the 30-day COBRA grace period - When coverage is extended from 18 to 29 months due to disability (please see Qualifying Events And Lengths Of Coverage in this section), COBRA coverage beyond 18 months ends if there's a final determination that a qualified member is no longer disabled under the Social Security Act.
 However, coverage won't end on the date shown above, but on the last day for which subscription charges have been paid in the first month that begins more than 30 days after the date of the determination.
-The subscriber or affected dependent must provide the Group with a copy of the Social Security Administration's determination within 30 days after the later of: 1) the date of the determination, or 2) the date on which the subscriber or affected dependent was informed that this notice should be provided and given procedures to follow. - You become covered under another group health care plan after the date you elect COBRA coverage.
-However, if the new plan contains an exclusion or limitation for a pre-existing condition, coverage doesn't end for this reason until the exclusion or limitation no longer applies. - You become entitled to Medicare after the date you elect COBRA coverage - The Group ceases to offer group health care coverage to any employee
+The subscriber or affected dependent must provide the Association Employer with a copy of the determination within 30 days after the later of: 1) the date of the determination, or 2) the date on which the subscriber or affected dependent was informed that this notice should be provided and given procedures to follow. - You become covered under another group health care plan after the date you elect COBRA coverage.
+If, however, the new plan contains an exclusion or limitation for a pre-existing condition, coverage doesn't end for this reason until the exclusion or limitation no longer applies. - You become entitled to Medicare after the date you elect COBRA coverage - The Association Employer ceases to offer group health care coverage to any employee

-However, even if one of the events above hasn't occurred, COBRA coverage under this plan will end on the date that the contract between the Group and us is terminated.
+However, even if one of the events above hasn't occurred, COBRA coverage under this plan will end on the date that the contract between the Group and us is terminated or the date that coverage under this plan ends for the Association Employer.